La-Lojban/lojban.pw/data/pages/en/articles/!cmavo.md

 - ru'u:
   - definitions:
     - 1:
+      - type: direction of the imaginary journey taken from the speaker to the location of the event described by the bridi
       - definition: surrounding: Indicates that the event happens all around the speaker.
 - pa'o:
   - definitions:
     - 1:
+      - type: direction of the imaginary journey taken from the speaker to the location of the event described by the bridi
       - definition: transfixing: Indicates that the event happens while passing through something.
 - ne'a:
   - definitions:
     - 1:
+      - type: direction of the imaginary journey taken from the speaker to the location of the event described by the bridi
       - definition: next to: Indicates that the event happens beside something else.
 - te'e:
   - definitions:
     - 1:
+      - type: direction of the imaginary journey taken from the speaker to the location of the event described by the bridi
       - definition: bordering: Indicates that the event happens at the edge or boundary of something.
 - re'o:
   - definitions:
     - 1:
+      - type: direction of the imaginary journey taken from the speaker to the location of the event described by the bridi
       - definition: adjacent to: Indicates that the event happens right next to something else, touching it.
 - fa'a:
   - definitions:
     - 1:
+      - type: direction of the imaginary journey taken from the speaker to the location of the event described by the bridi
       - definition: towards: Indicates movement towards a specific destination.
       - examples:
         - 1: